 The flow diagrams in this Appendix show the conditions under which the SSE codes are displayed.
 These diagrams only relate to processes carried out on the ECDIS for import of exchange set contents.
 Data Server and Scheme Administrator processes are not defined here.

-Exchange Set Installation on ECDIS.
+Exchange Set Installation on ECDIS

 This section describes the sequence of actions to import Exchange Set contents.
 This content is always digitally signed and may optionally be encrypted.